1

 -

-Soil Moisture: Keep consistently moist, but not waterlogged. -
+Soil Moisture: Keep soil moist but not waterlogged. -

-Pruning Instructions: Prune after flowering or as needed to maintain shape. -
+Pruning Instructions: Prune to shape after the growing season to maintain form. -

-Fertilization: Feed with a balanced slow-release fertilizer in spring. -
+Fertilization: Feed with a balanced fertilizer in early spring and mid-summer. -

 Share